awxkee/libblur/README.md

 # Fast blur algorithms library for Rust

-I wrote this when I tried to learn Rust after C++.
-There are some very good ( and sometimes fast ) algorithms that do blurring uint images.
+There are some very good ( and sometimes blazing fast ) algorithms that do blurring uint images.

 You may receive gaussian blur in 100 FPS for 4K photo.